 English A.A.

 The English A. A. is an interdisciplinary program designed for students who wish to major or minor in English at the baccalaureate level to seek career opportunities in diverse fields - such as creative, professional and/or institutional writing, education, and others - or use the acquired skills to pursue a variety of other degrees, like law, education, public relations, and many others that require strong verbal and writing skills.
 The program will focus on reading literary texts from various periods, developing critical skills required to analyze and write about these texts, as well as studying and practicing a variety of writing techniques.
-Students who enroll in the English A. A. program can choose to follow a literature track, writing track, or the general English program (a combination of literature and writing courses).

 The English A.A. is an interdisciplinary program designed for students who wish to major or minor in English at the baccalaureate level to seek career opportunities in diverse fields - such as creative, professional and/or institutional writing, education, and others - or use the acquired skills to pursue a variety of other degrees, like law, education, public relations, and many others that require strong verbal and writing skills.
 The program will focus on reading literary texts from various periods, developing critical skills required to analyze and write about these texts, as well as studying and practicing a variety of writing techniques.
-Students who enroll in the English A.A. program can choose to follow a literature track, writing track, or the general English program (a combination of literature and writing courses).

 Students who graduate from the English A.A. program will be able to: